Selected departures from March to November 2019

 Not included is the entrance to the Alcazar which is approximately €9.50 and payable locally.
 Also the entrance to Seville cathedral which is approximately €9 and payable locally.

-Learn to make tapas in Seville - from £55 per person
+See an authentic flamenco show in Seville - from £30 per person

 Wtness a spectacular flamenco performance filled with passion and energy in a charming theatre.
 Enjoy a complimentary drink while you admire the superb artistry of world-class dancers, singers and musicians, who bring to life classics like ‘Carmen’.